praneetz/Javascript-Practice/README.md

-In this repo we practice in "Array,Object,Functions and Strings"
+In this repo we practice in:
+1).Array
+2).Object
+3).Functions
+4).Strings"